mindspore-ai/docs/tutorials/source_en/beginner/autograd.md

 [0.6]
 ```

-## Stopping Gradient
+## Stopping Gradient Calculation

-We can use `stop_gradient` to disable calculation of gradient for certain operators.
-For example:
+You can use `ops.stop_gradient` to stop calculating gradients.
+The following is an example:

 ```python
 from mindspore.ops import stop_gradient